 In the case of floor mounting, you can also keep the casters on.
 So, that the rack is mobile and you have more flexibility.

-You May Also Love to Read: 6 Best UPS For Home Use and Small Business to Buy in 2020
+Also Read: Best UPS For Home Use and Small Business

 1. What’s the difference between tower racks and rack servers?